Cliff-Ezra/Network-Programming/README.md

 The repository contains 2 folders:

 1. File Programs : Contains programs that save and retrieve data from files.
-2. Server Programs : Contains programs that use sockets to communicate between client and server.
+2. Server Programs : Contains programs that use sockets to communicate between client and server. {to be updated}

 ## How to Run